 In this area of study students focus on developing skills that can be applied to the interpretation of a script for performance to an audience.
 Students develop an understanding of, and enhance skills in, working in two production roles across all stages of the production process.
 They apply dramaturgy and use elements of theatre composition in the work they undertake in the two production roles.
 They develop skills that contribute to the theatre production process, including thinking creatively and imaginatively, working collaboratively, time management, planning, scheduling and reflecting.
-Throughout the production process, students develop their oral skills through discussions with others in the production team or through explaining how their work in production roles contributes to realising the production aims.
+Throughout the production process, students develop their oral skills through discussions with others in the production roles contributes to realising the production aims.
 They develop knowledge about and apply safe and ethical working practices in theatre production.